 "See, I have set before you today life and prosperity, and death and adversity;Deuteronomy 30:15(NASB)

 We either live victoriously OR are defeated as we journey through life.
-We either take up our cross, become Christ's disciples and lay up treasure in heaven OR we live a carnal, fleshly life, which dishonour the Lord, and results in our fleshly works being burned up - saved, yet as though through fire.
-For whosoever will save his life shall lose it (choosing death): and whosoever will lose his life for my sake shall find it. (choosing life)
+We either take up our cross, become Christ's disciples, and lay up treasure in heaven OR we live a carnal, fleshly life which dishonours the Lord and results in our fleshly works being burned up - saved, yet as though by fire.

-Heavenly Father, thank You for the lessons that I can learn from the history of Your people Israel.
+Heavenly Father, thank You for the lessons that I can learn from the history of Your people, Israel.
 Help me to make the right choices as I continue along the path of life.
-I pray, that by Your grace, I would choose to live a victorious life, that trusts to Your word, submits to Your will and honours Your name, in every eventuality of life.
-May I quickly confess my faults, and choose life - to the saving of the soul, and not death - this I ask in Jesus name - AMEN.
+I pray that by Your grace, I would choose to live a victorious life that trusts Your Word, submits to Your will, and honours Your name in every eventuality of life.
+May I quickly confess my faults and choose life (to the saving of the soul) and not death.
+This I ask in Jesus' name, AMEN.